 - Subpoenas are orders to compel one party to comply with a certain action.
 These are court-ordered and the receiving party must abide by the terms, which often includes having to show up to a trial or forcing the party to produce missing evidence/documents.

 Requests for Documents or Admissions

 Both spouses are able to request for the other party to procure documents such as bank statements for assessment to ensure everything is accurate.
 This can include just specific pages/documents, or comprehensive records that include all related documents.

 Furthermore, both parties can request that the other person submit an admission of authenticity under oath.
 This helps ensure that all evidence presented is factually correct.

 Talk to a Family Law Attorney Today

 Discovery is one of the most drawn-out parts of CA divorces and other family law procedures, and for good reason.
 When it comes to this key stage of your divorce, you cannot afford to proceed without professional guidance from a qualified divorce attorney.

-Learn more about how we at the Law Offices of James P. White are equipped to handle these and all other types of family law matters in CA. Call us at 925-271-0999 to connect with our experienced family law attorneys.
+Learn more about how we at the White Oak Law are equipped to handle these and all other types of family law matters in CA. Call us at 925-271-0999 to connect with our experienced family law attorneys.